Cicurina madla: Taxonomy

 Cicurina madla was first described by Willis J. Gertsch in 1992.
-In the same paper, Gertsch described a spider as Cicurina venii, giving its sole location as Bracken Bat Cave.
+In the same paper, Gertsch described a spider as Cicurina venii, giving its sole location as Braken Bat Cave (not the same cave as Bracken Cave in Comal County, Texas).
 Only two specimens assigned to C. venii were ever collected, but one is now lost.
-The entrance to Bracken Bat Cave has been filled in, and the cave cannot currently be accessed.
+The entrance to Braken Bat Cave has been filled in, and the cave cannot currently be accessed.
 It is located on private property.
 A study of Cicurina spiders from Texas caves in 2018 concluded that the sole known specimen of C. venii belongs to the same species as C. madla, and synonymized them.
-The authors of the study suggested that either the specimen described as C. venii was in fact from Government Canyon Bat Cave, but was mislabeled or placed into an incorrect vial, or it was from Bracken Bat Cave, and so represents a further southern extension of the range of C. madla.
+The authors of the study suggested that either the specimen described as C. venii was in fact from Government Canyon Bat Cave, but was mislabeled or placed into an incorrect vial, or it was from Braken Bat Cave, and so represents a further southern extension of the range of C. madla.
 The synonymy is accepted by the World Spider Catalog.